anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * support end-to-end security for enrollment, and

-* make it applicable to use cases involving asynchronous enrollment.
+* make it applicable to scenarios involving asynchronous enrollment.

 This is achieved by